-I have great pleasure in submitting the Draft Report of the Internal Working Group to finalise the operational framework for introduction of plain vanilla OTC single-name CDS for corporate bonds for resident entities.
-The Group, in consultation with the various market participants and taking into account international experience in the working of CDS, has finalised the operational framework for introduction of CDS in India.
+I have great pleasure in submitting the Report of the Internal Working Group to finalise the operational framework for introduction of plain vanilla OTC single-name CDS for corporate bonds for resident entities.
+The Group, in consultation with the various market participants and taking into account international experience in the working of CDS and the market feedback received on the draft report, has finalised the operational framework for introduction of CDS in India.

-On behalf of the Members of the Working Group, and on my behalf, I sincerely thank you for entrusting this responsibility.
+On behalf of the Members of the Working Group, and on my behalf, I sincerely thank you for entrusting us with this responsibility.